kusuriya/kusuriya.github.io/_posts/2018-05-15-system76-free-bsd.md

 ## The caveats I've found
 There are a few things that I cant seem to make work straight out of the box, and that is the SD Card reader, the backlight, and the audio is a bit finicky.
+Also the trackpad doesn't respond to two finger scrolling.
 The wiki is mostly up to date, there are a few edits that need to be made still but there is a bug where I cant register an account yet so I haven't made all the changes.

 ## Processor